lilipads/CS294-112-reinforcement_learning_project_solutions/hw2/README.md

 # CS294-112 HW 2: Policy Gradient

 ## Background
-In this project, I implemented policy gradient algorithm for reinforcement learning and qualitatively compared a few variants of it: adding reward to go (reward to go), normalize the reward (normalize), and subtracting the reward by different baselines (baseline).
+In this project, I implemented policy gradient algorithm for reinforcement learning and qualitatively compared a few variants of it: adding reward to go (reward to go), normalize the reward (normalize), subtracting the reward by different baselines (baseline) and a baseline that is predicted with a neural network (baseline_nn).
 The purpose of all these variants are to reduce the variance and improve the model.

 ## Method
 Read `train_pg_f18.py` for implmentation of the model.